Health Care Reform – Requirement to Get Health Coverage

 - How do I know if I need to get health insurance?

 - I am required to have health insurance.
-What happens if I do not have it?
+What happens if I do not?

 - How can I apply for coverage?